Skip to main content

 Ishaan Dev thought for a second that she was acting out of her way to irk him.

 “Isn’t it funny?
 I tripped.”
 Priyambada’s speech sounded slurry.
-Ishaan Dev looked suspicious at her.
+Ishaan Dev looked suspiciously at her.

 “What did you eat?”
 Ishaan Dev asked.
 The lack of response made him shake her shoulders.

-“Try to remember Priyambada, what did you eat?”
-He could see her eyes were blurry.
+“Try to remember what you ate.”
+He could see that her eyes were blurry.
 She was intoxicated.
 What were the people thinking?
 He would take her that way when she was not in her senses.
 Where was the fun in that?
 He had more pleasure taming her fierce self-esteem.
 Ishaan Dev suddenly remembered his body overpowering hers just when the war drums blew.
-Would he have … His trail of thoughts was interrupted by her slipping from his arms.
+Would he have … His train of thought was interrupted by her slipping from his arms.
 He raised her again with a shake.

 “Priyambada!”
 He said almost like scolding.